Generic filters

 Read more What’s so great about Ohope Beach.

 Nukuhou saltmarsh is a low-lying area located where the Nukuhou River enters Ohiwa Harbour.
 The boardwalk and lookout is maintained by the Nukuhou Saltmarsh Care Group.
-Detailed information plaques and beautiful tiled birds made by Cheddar Valley pottery, located in an old dairy factory across Wainui Road from the saltmarsh make this a great place for everyone to experience New Zealand’s unique salt marsh environment which is largely lost due to farming.
+Enjoy the detailed information plaques and beautiful tiled birds made by the nearby Cheddar Valley pottery.
+The salt marsh is a great place for everyone to experience New Zealand’s increasingly rare salt marsh environment.
+Salt marshes are under threat due to land management practices.
+And, appreciate the hard work of volunteers who have revived and promoted a place of waving grass, reeds and bird song.

 The small parking area is close to a picnic area.
 The walking track ends at Cheddar Bay Pottery.